 array of seasonal jobs that allowed her all the advantages of living in a ski town and harboring a chronic travel bug.

 Jennie’s passion for adventure is matched by her deep sense of awe for wild landscapes.
-On the heels of her own transformative visit with Churchill’s magnificent polar bears, she looks forward to sharing the diverse stories of Nat Hab’s conservation-minded expeditions.
+On the heels of her own transformative visits with Churchill’s magnificent polar bears and the Galapagos Islands' bounty of endemic species, she looks forward to sharing the diverse stories of Nat Hab’s conservation-minded expeditions.
 Newton, a handsome bright-orange retriever, is her snuggly office companion and trusty trailmate who promises to hang close through the entire creative process.